callstack/react-native-testing-library/README.md

 This library has a peerDependencies listing for `react-test-renderer` and, of course, `react`.
 Make sure to install them too!

-Note for [Flow](https://flow.org) users – you'll also need to install typings for `react-test-rednerer`:
+Note for [Flow](https://flow.org) users – you'll also need to install typings for `react-test-renderer`:

 ```sh
 flow-typed install react-test-renderer